John F. Quan

 John F. Quan (November 4, 1944 – June 26, 1988) was a former Democratic Party of Guam politician in Guam.
-Quan served as a senator in the Guam Legislature for 4 terms.
+Quan served as a senator in the Guam Legislature for four terms.

 Early life

-Quan was born on November 4, 1944 to John C. and Manuela Quan, and was the stepson of John's brother Regino, who married Manuela following John's death.
+Quan was born on November 4, 1944 to John C. and Manuela Quan.
+He was the stepson of John’s brother Regino, who married Manuela following John’s death.

 Education

 Quan earned a Master of Arts degree from Marquette University in 1977.

 Career

 Quan was commissioned as a 2nd Lieutenant of the Army Reserve and was eventually promoted to Captain.

 Quan first successfully ran as a senator in the Guam Legislature in 1978 and was re-elected to two consecutive terms.
 He did not win a seat in the Guam Legislature when he ran in 1984, but returned following the 1986 general election, where he placed 21st.

 Elections

 Accomplishments

 Quan authored the public law which established the Guam Micronesia Island Fair.